MohammadaliKeshtparvar/Web-Programming/README.md

 ## 💻 Backend
 Backend has written in spring boot.
 [Codes are in this link](https://github.com/mohammadtavakoli78/Web-Programming/tree/master/backend).

-Set username and password of mysql server in [property file](https://github.com/mohammadtavakoli78/Web-Programming/blob/master/backend/src/main/resources/application.properties)
+Set username and password of mysql server in [properties file](https://github.com/mohammadtavakoli78/Web-Programming/blob/master/backend/src/main/resources/application.properties)

 ## Technologies
 Project is created with: